During the COVID-19 pandemic, we suggest the following:

 3. Do a 5K!
 Start at Cow Lane as in #2.
 When you return across the bridge go straight up the hill on Brown Lane Trail.
 You will pass in front of Brown Lane Barn, then return to Maple Hill Farm via the Teepee Trail.
 High five for a 5K!

-4. For our Preschool buddies, this trail was created just for you!
+4. For our Preschool buddies, our Story Walks are being rehabilitated after taking a beating from wind, snow, ice and rain.
+Call us 603-465-7787 to check when they will be back out.
 Park at Maple Hill Farm.
 Walk to the front of the Brown building labelled Workshop.
 Looking at the workshop, walk to the grassy area to the right.
 You will see the beginning of a little trail marked Sassafras blazed with yellow leaf shapes.
 We even have a story walk for you out there!
 The Sassafras Trail merges onto the Wildflower Trail which you can follow for .2 of a mile back to Cow lane and return.
 There will be 3 little stream crossings on this short walk!

 5. Big Tree Trail-–Using the guide below, you may hike the Big Tree Trail either from the parking lot at the end of Brown Lane Hollis NH or the Maple Hill Farm Parking lot at 117 Ridge Road Hollis.
 The Big Tree Trail is off the Wildlflower loop at Maple Hill Farm.
 Learn some trees you might not have know before!
 Return the same way.